-Our August HSV Woodworkers meeting is Wednesday, August 14th at 6:30 pm
+Our February HSV Woodworkers meeting is Wednesday, February 12th at 6:30 pm held in the Ouachita room, Ponce Center.

 The Hot Springs Village Woodworkers Inc club is incorporated as an IRS 501(c)3 non-profit organization to provide fellowship and education for members and community service using member’s woodworking knowledge and skills.
 Monthly club meetings are held on the second Wednesday of every month from 7 to 9 PM.
 Before the meeting, 6:30 to 7 PM is meet & greet time for visitors, new members & current members.
 Meetings are held in the Ponce De Leon Center (1101 Desoto Blvd) Ouachita Activities Building (next to the Woodlands Auditorium) in Hot Springs Village (HSV) Arkansas.
 These meetings are short on business and long on interesting woodworking topics.
 Family membership is $25 per year, and we welcome visitors to our meetings.
 Membership Application